 - Sample the Sierra: Held in mid-September, this food fest features ingredients from local farmers and producers, crafted into tasty bites and sips by local chefs and winemakers.

 - Candy Dance Faire: At the end of September, head for nearby Genoa, Nevada, a few miles east of the lake for a century-old fair that features arts, crafts, and food.
 Why is it a "candy" dance?
 The name goes back to its earliest days when organizers gave away homemade candy as a sweet incentive for people to attend.

-- Kokanee Salmon Festival: When the salmon migrate out of Lake Tahoe into Taylor Creek to spawn, it's a sight to see and there's a festival to celebrate it.
-You can learn more about the salmon and participate in family-friendly activities.
-The fish set their own schedule, but the event is always held in early October.
+- Kokanee Salmon Festival: When the salmon migrate out of Lake Tahoe into Taylor Creek to spawn, it's a sight to see, and there's a festival to celebrate it.
+You can learn more about salmon and participate in family-friendly activities.
+The fish set the spawning schedule, but the event happens in early October.

-- Oktoberfest: At Camp Richardson in early October, their Oktoberfest features the traditional beer-drinking and sausage-eating, but there's also a costume contest, face painting, and lots of family-oriented things to do that don't involve alcoholic beverages.
+- Oktoberfest: At Camp Richardson, Oktoberfest features the traditional beer-drinking and sausage-eating.
+There's also a costume contest, face painting, and lots of family-oriented things to do that don't involve alcoholic beverages.

 Fall Travel Tips for Lake Tahoe

 On the downside of going to Tahoe in the fall, a few places close at the end of the summer season.
 Other attractions and activities may have reduced hours.
 Among them are:

 If snowfall starts early and there's a lot of it, the highway around the lake may be closed until the snowplows can get rid of it.
 Remember that the lake straddles two states, so you should look at highway conditions for both.
 You can check California Highways 89 and 28 by entering their numbers into the highway conditions search box at the CalTrans website.
 To check conditions on U.S. Highway 50 and Nevada Highway 28, use the map at Nevada DOT.